Forest Swords: Original composition and scoring work

 In 2014, Barnes was commissioned to produce the trailer music for Ubisoft's video game title Assassin's Creed Rogue.

 In 2015, the artist collaborated with Robert Del Naja from Massive Attack and Young Fathers on the score for La Fête (est Finie), a short film about climate change.

 In 2016, Forest Swords released Shrine, the soundtrack for an original contemporary dance piece.
 The dance performance was streamed via Boiler Room and has toured European festivals, such as ReWire in The Hague.

 In 2019, it was announced that Barnes had completed the soundtrack for the documentary film Ghosts of Sugar Land, directed by Bassam Tariq.
 The film won the Best Documentary Short award at the Sundance Film Festival, was nominated for the 2020 Academy Awards shortlist in the Documentary Short category, and was subsequently bought by Netflix.

 Forest Swords composed the original soundtrack for The Machine Air, a film by director Liam Young, which was released in December 2019 through the Dense Truth label.
 The press release called the project "part art film, part performance piece" and "the first film to be both about and recorded by flying drones".
 The film originally premiered at the BFI Imax in Waterloo, London for the BFI London Film Festival.

 In 2020, Barnes composed music for islands, a dance piece choreographed by Emma Portner and performed by members of the Norwegian National Ballet.
 It premiered at the Oslo Opera House as part of the Norwegian National Ballet Festival.

 Barnes composed music for the Ghost Light exhibition at NAK in Aachen, Germany in 2021 by artist Thomas Dosal, a 28-audio channel and light installation using manipulated audio ripped from the artist's smartphone.

 Also in 2021, he collaborated with Liam Young once more on a quadraphonic original score for the documentary film installation Planet City for the NGV arts institution in Melbourne, Australia.

 In 2022, he composed the original score for the documentary film Dogwatch, by Greek filmmaker Gregory Rentis.

 Barnes composed and performed the original soundtrack for the 2022 adventure video game As Dusk Falls, developed by Interior Night and published by Xbox Game Studios.
 Rolling Stone wrote that the game "features one of the best musical scores we've ever heard".

 In 2023, he wrote the original score for the film Stephen by visual artist Melanie Manchot.

 Barnes composed original music for an opera production of the Greek tragedy Fedra, directed by Paul Curran, performed at the Teatro Greco in Syracuse, Italy, in 2024.
+In 2025, he composed the original score for the film Wasteman.